Svetasv logo

 Chapter 4 5 Then the Lord will create over all of Mount Zion and over those who assemble there a cloud of smoke by day and a glow of flaming fire by night; over everything the glory will be a canopy.
 6 It will be a shelter and shade from the heat of the day, and a refuge and hiding place from the storm and rain.

-God will spiritually lead the chosen remnant of the Israelites ("Mount Zion" represents all of Israel), as indicated by the "cloud of smoke" and "flaming fire" (see Exodus 13:21-22).
-God will protect the Israelites ("the glory will be a canopy") from the wickedness of the spiritual realm ("heat of day" and "storm and rain" represent the evil of the spiritual realm - cf. Rev. 7:16).
+God will politically lead the Israelites ("Mount Zion" represents all of Israel) at all times during the Millennial Reign (as indicated by the "cloud of smoke" and "flaming fire" - see also Exodus 13:21-22).
+God will protect the Israelites ("the glory will be a canopy") from wicked nations ("heat of day" and "storm and rain" represent the attacks of political enemies) (see also Isaiah 27:3).

-This Period is structured as a series of 3 chiasmi that are regarding the humbling of the wicked at Christ's coming for the rapture.Chiasmus 1: Those who worship idols and the things of this world are punished (2:7-9)
+This Period is structured as a series of 3 chiasmi that are regarding the humbling of the wicked during the End-Times Tribulation that occurs after the righteous are raptured.

-X 2:8a Many around the world worship demon gods
+X 2:8 Many around the world worship demon gods

 Chapter 2 7 Their land is full of silver and gold; there is no end to their treasures.
 Their land is full of horses; there is no end to their chariots.

-Many around the world will be extremely rich ("silver and gold", "treasure") from living in an advanced society, and they will have all the trappings of wealth ("horses" and "chariots" represent their lavish lifestyle).
-But they will become obsessed with the things of this world, forgetting their God.
+Many around the world will be extremely wealthy ("silver and gold", "treasure") through their worship of demon gods (see 1 Timothy 6:10), and they will have all the trappings of wealth ("horses" and "chariots" represent their lavish lifestyle).
+But, because of their wickedness, they have been left behind on earth after the rapture, and they will now be punished (see subunit A2 below).

-Many outside Israel will worship demon gods (see also Rev 22:15), even though the whole world has been made fully aware of the One True God (see Matthew 24:14).
+Many outside Israel will worship demon gods and bow down to man-made idols (see also Rev 22:15), even though the whole world has been made fully aware of the One True God (see Matthew 24:14).

 This subunit continues from the corresponding subunit A1 above.

-Chapter 2 8b They bow down to the work of their hands, to what their fingers have made.
-9 So people will be brought low and everyone humbled— they cannot be forgiven.
+Chapter 2 9 People will be brought low and everyone humbled— they cannot be forgiven.

 A1 2:10 The wicked hide from the presence of the Lord